-Apples with Bratwurst and Sauerkraut is the ultimate autumn comfort food recipe.
-The brats are browned in a pan then stewed with sauerkraut, and apple juice.
+Apples with Bratwurst and Sauerkraut might just be the ultimate comfort food recipe.
+The brats are browned in a pan then stewed with sauerkraut and apple juice.
 Apple slices are popped in at the end for a touch of sweetness.
-This traditional German recipe is a about to become a favorite with your family.

 - 1 tablespoon butter (use ghee for Whole30)